musios-app/musios-app.github.io/README.md

 ### About this site

-Created by <a href='https://github.com/andrewjhunt'>Andrew Hunt</a>.
-My <a href='https://github.com/andrewjhunt'>github</a> projects focus on home recording and music production.
-That's my hobby.
-By day, I work in software.
+Created by <a href='https://github.com/andrewjhunt'>Andrew Hunt</a> and deployed under the GitHub org of musios-app.
+The projects focus on home recording and music production.